-In order to ensure an inclusive and meaningful consultation process, a stakeholders' analysis was conducted to get better understanding of the various groups and their roles, interests and influence on the project.
+In order to ensure an inclusive and meaningful consultation process, a stakeholders' analysis was conducted to get a better understanding of the various groups and their roles, interests and influence on the project.
 For the purpose of this site specific ESIA, a focused stakeholders' identification was conducted to identify the key groups of relevance to the project in this specific location.
-The main identified groups are very similar to those identified on the governorate level but on a smaller scale on the city level.
-In the meantime, local communities of both men and women of projects beneficiaries as well as the PAPs, local NGOs/CDAs.
-The consultations conducted were among the key stakeholders on the local level.
+The main identified groups are very similar to those identified on the governorate level but should be considered on the scale of El Obour and include local communities of both men and women of projects beneficiaries as well as the PAPs, local NGOs/CDAs.

-The abovementioned stakeholders were consulted using various tools (i.e. individual interviews, group meetings and public consultation).
+The abovementioned stakeholders were consulted using various tools (i.e. individual interviews, surveys, group meetings and public consultation).
 Most of them have attended the public consultation hearings conducted during December 2013 in the 11 governorates.
-However, some of them were interviewed in their premises in order to enable them to spell out their concerns and worries freely.
+However, some of them were also interviewed in their premises in order to enable them to voice their concerns and worries freely.